plenluno/libnode/README.md

     cmake ..
     make

-The memory management of libnode is based on shared_ptr or bdw-gc.
+The memory management of libnode is automatic, based on either shared_ptr or bdw-gc.
-libnode use shared_ptr by default.
+libnode uses shared_ptr by default.
 In order to use bdw-gc,

     cmake -DLIBNODE_USE_BDWGC=ON ..